astrskai/astrsk-ai-docs/docs/provider/what-is-providers.md

 astrsk.ai supports integration with multiple AI providers, allowing you to choose the best model for your specific needs and preferences.

-![Provider and Models Overview](./images/provider-model-overview.png) *[Image placeholder: Shows a diagram illustrating providers offering various models.]*
+![Provider and Models Overview](./images/provider-model-overview.png)

 ## Accessing Providers

 You can manage and configure your AI providers by going to the Settings > Providers.

 ![Settings Page Navigation](./images/settings-page-navigation.png)
-*[Image placeholder: Shows navigation to the settings page where providers can be configured.]*

 This allows you to add new providers or update existing ones.